-ELLIS STREET JETTY ABLUTIONS MURAL:

-We excited to announce local artist Rebecca Cool will be working with the community to paint a
+ELLIS STREET JETTY ABLUTIONS MURAL: We excited to announce local artist Rebecca Cool

 WHALE TAIL: We have received permission and some financial support from AMR Shire for the Whale Tail sculpture.
 We are consulting with the Traditional Owners of Taalinup Augusta via Undalup Association, and will proceed with detailed design and construction as soon as practicable!